aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 LLM-only compliance tools can summarize and draft quickly, but they create trust issues if the model is deciding compliance from ambiguous evidence.

-NexGen takes a different approach.
-The compliance decision is deterministic, explainable, and evidence-linked.
-The AI layer is used only after that, to make the finding understandable and actionable.

-The defensible differentiators are:

-3. Multi-stack normalization across Microsoft and non-Microsoft environments.
+We also have multi-stack normalization across Microsoft and non-Microsoft environments.
-4. Human-approved remediation that translates a compliance failure into an IT action.

 So the system is not just helping a contractor prepare for an assessment once.
 It helps them keep their environment inside CMMC bounds as users, groups,